What’s up with workplace wellbeing?

 - Take your breaks.
 According to Employment New Zealand, “Employees must have rest and meal breaks or reasonable compensation if they don’t.”
 We’re not indestructible — storming through the workday without a breather is not sustainable.

 It can be hard to stick to your breaks if no one around you is taking theirs, so talk to your colleagues about regular pauses.
 At IMPAC, we like any excuse to have a whole-of-office morning tea.
-Gather the team around a pile of muffins for 10 minutes in the morning, and I guarantee your day will be more productive.
+Gather the team around a pile of fruit and a few muffins for 10 minutes in the morning, and I guarantee your day will be more productive.

 - Chat to your colleagues.
 Make time in your day to talk to the people around you.
 Mental Health Foundation of New Zealand says, “At work, having good relationships with colleagues helps us stay motivated and engaged.”